alatella87/nextjs-vercel-portfolio/pages/portfolio/uxworldwide.md

 # UX Worldwide

-In June 2017, I started my own consultancy and advised clients on app development and UX Research.<br/><br/>
+Given the good results with Fairbnb, I started my own consultancy in early 2017 in Amsterdam and advised on application development and UX Research, landing 2 main customers.<br/><br/>

 ###